Two types of boson stars in $U(1)$ gauged $3+1$-dimensional $O(3)$ sigma-model

 The model also supports spherically symmetric solutions of a different type that are analogous to the usual boson stars (type I).
 These configurations with a time-dependent scalar phase emerge smoothly from linearized perturbations around Minkowski spacetime as $\omega$ approaches the mass threshold.
+These type I boson stars persist, when the the symmetry breaking potential is switched off \cite{Herdeiro:2018djx}.
 We observe that, as long as the effective gravitational coupling is relatively strong, both types of boson stars show a spiraling behavior for their masses and charges towards two different limiting solutions at the centers of the spirals at the frequencies $\omega^{(I)}_{cr} > \omega^{(II)}_{cr}$, respectively.

 However, as the gravitational coupling becomes weaker, the pattern exhibited in the mass-frequency diagram becomes very different: boson stars exist for the whole range of values of the angular frequency $\omega \in [0:\omega_{max}]$.
 First, the spirals only overlap, and then the type I and type II solutions bifurcate at a critical value of the coupling.
+This intriguing phenomenon has not been observed before.
 The presence of an electric charge further affects the force balance between the gravitational attraction and the short- and long-range scalar interactions by providing in addition an electrostatic repulsion.
 Consequently, the bifurcations between the two different types of boson stars occur at critical values of the gauge coupling that depend on the value of the gravitational coupling.

 This paper is organized as follows.
 In Sec.~II, we introduce the model and the field equations with the total stress-energy tensor of the system of interacting fields.
 In Sec.~III we describe the spherically symmetric parametrization of the metric and the matter fields.
 Here we also discuss the physical quantities of interest and the appropriate set of boundary conditions.
 The numerical results are presented in Sec.~IV.
-First, we discuss the domain of existence and the properties of the ungauged spherically symmetric boson stars of both types.
-Next, the properties of the $U(1)$ gauged boson stars are analyzed.
+First, we discuss the domain of existence and the properties of the ungauged spherically symmetric boson stars of both types and discuss their dependence on the parameters of the model.
+Next, the properties of $U(1)$ gauged boson stars are analyzed.
 Finally, in Sec.~V we present some conclusions and further remarks.